-What Is Headless Tracking?
+What Is Headless Order Tracking?

 This separation gives you the freedom to design a tracking journey that looks and feels exactly like the rest of your store.

-Headless Tracking vs. Widgets & Plugins: What’s the Difference?
+Headless Order Tracking vs. Widgets vs. Plugins

 Most brands rely on “bolted-on” solutions to handle shipment tracking.
 Headless tracking replaces these with a “built-in” approach.

-1. Headless Tracking vs. Widgets
+1. Headless Order Tracking vs. Widgets

 A tracking widget is like a sticker.
 You paste a pre-made box onto your website.

-• The Limit: You can’t change the shape, the loading speed, or the underlying logic.
+- The Limit: You can’t change the shape, the loading speed, or the underlying logic.
 It sits on top of your site, often looking like a third-party tool (ugly scrollbars, mismatched fonts).

-• The Headless Solution: Headless is like ink.
+- The Headless Solution: Headless is like ink.
 The data is woven directly into your website’s code.
 There is no “box”—the tracking status is native text and images that look 100% like your brand.

-2. Headless Tracking vs. Plugins
+2. Headless Order Tracking vs. Plugins

 Plugins (or Apps) are pre-set tools.
 They work exactly how the developer designed them, and you are stuck with their features.

-• The Limit: If the plugin sends a generic “Shipped” email, you can’t easily change it to trigger a complex “Loyalty Point Bonus” flow without fighting the plugin’s code.
+- The Limit: If the plugin sends a generic “Shipped” email, you can’t easily change it to trigger a complex “Loyalty Point Bonus” flow without fighting the plugin’s code.

-• The Headless Solution: Headless gives you raw ingredients.
+- The Headless Solution: Headless gives you raw ingredients.
 Because you get raw data (not a pre-baked tool), you can connect “Order Delivered” to any system you want—your loyalty program, your SMS tool, or your customer support dashboard—without restrictions.

-How Headless Tracking Works?
+How Does Headless Order Tracking Work?

-Headless tracking works across two parts: the backend collects clean shipping data from all your carriers, and the frontend uses that data to create the exact customer experience you want.
+Headless order tracking works across two parts: the backend collects clean shipping data from all your carriers, and the frontend uses that data to create the exact customer experience you want.

 1. The Backend – Ingest Data via API